How to Become a Solar Installer

 Job Outlook

-- Growth Factors: Federal tax credits, state renewable mandates, declining panel costs, climate initiatives
+Growth is driven by federal tax credits, state renewable mandates, declining panel costs, and climate initiatives.

 Salary by State